pkusys/ElasticFlow/ElasticFlow/README.md

 python worker.py -i <master_ip> -P 6888 -p 9000 -n 8 -A <master_ip> -g 6889 -w 16 -r ../elastic-training-executor/ -x /opt/conda/bin/python3.8
 ```
 The time for running the whole trace is the scaling/migration overhead for each case.

+Note that some python processes might not be successfully killed after each run.
+Please run `pkill -9 python` every time before you start the experiments.

 ### Plotting figures